charmed-hpc/slurmutils/README.md

 seething over incomplete Jinja2 templates.
 Current utilities shipped in the slurmutils package include:

+#### `from slurmutils import ...`

+* `calculate_rs`: A function for calculating the ranges and strides of an iterable with unique elements.
+This function can be used to help convert arrays of node hostnames, device file ids, etc into a Slurm hostname specification.

 #### `from slurmutils.editors import ...`

 * `acctgatherconfig`: An editor for _acct_gather.conf_ configuration files.